Kytoh/StripePayments/README.md

 * Warning if JavaScript is disabled
 * Charge single amounts with Stripe

+* Admin panel with login
+* Registry is not allowed.
+Administrators must be declared manually.

 ToDo
 ===============
-* Admin Page to create tokens with a defined Quantity
-* After tokens, Database Log with status of the codes.
+This will be in Project System and Issue page in GitHub project page.

 Used Components
 ===============